KubanychAsanov/LearnSQL/README.md

 # learn_sql

-A new Flutter project for learning SQL.
+This is a app created by Flutter for learning SQL in kyrgyz language.

 ## Getting Started